-Take a look at the ongoing project by Sudanese photographer Ahmad Abushakeema.
+Take a look at the ongoing project by Sudanese photographer Ahmed Abushakeema.
 The project was created to portray 1000 different faces from Sudan in an artistic attempt to tell the tale of a nation that’s made of various ethnics and backgrounds.

 Abushakeema, 27, is an engineering student at Khartoum University.
 He lived for 17 years in Saudi Arabia before returning to his country, Sudan.
 He soon realised that the diversity of his society was underreported in the media, hence, he took up the task himself, a portrait at a time.